-This public agency must spend the following on providing special education and related services (including direct services) to parentally-placed private school students with disabilities:
+This agency must spend the following on providing special education and related services (including direct services) to parentally-placed private school children with disabilities:

-For students ages five (5) to twenty-one (21) with disabilities, an amount that is the same proportion of this public agency's total subgrant under Section 611(g) of IDEA (K-12 entitlement) as the number of private school students eligible under IDEA ages five (5) to twenty-one (21) who are enrolled by their parents in private, including religious/parochial and home, elementary schools, homeschools and secondary schools located in the by this public agency's boundaries is to the total number of children eligible under IDEA in its jurisdiction ages five (5) to twenty-one (21).
+For children ages five (5) to twenty-one (21) with disabilities, an amount that is the same proportion of this agency's total subgrant under Section 611(g) of IDEA (K-12 entitlement) as the number of private school children eligible under IDEA ages five (5) to twenty-one (21) who are enrolled by their parents in private, including religious and home, elementary schools, homeschools and secondary schools located in the school districts served by this agency is to the total number of children eligible under IDEA in its jurisdiction ages five (5) to twenty-one (21).

-If this public agency has not expended for equitable services all of the funds described in this section by the end of the fiscal year for which Congress appropriated the funds, this public agency must obligate the remaining funds for special education and related services (including direct services) to parentally-placed private school students with disabilities during a carry-over period of one (1) additional year.
+If this agency has not expended for equitable services all of the funds described in this section by the end of the fiscal year for which Congress appropriated the funds, this agency must obligate the remaining funds for special education and related services (including direct services) to parentally-placed private school children with disabilities during a carry-over period of one (1) additional year.

-In calculating the proportionate amount of Federal funds to be provided for parentally-placed private school students with disabilities, this public agency, after timely and meaningful consultation with representatives of private schools, must conduct a thorough and complete child find process to determine the number of parentally-placed students eligible under IDEA attending private schools located in this public agency.
+In calculating the proportionate amount of Federal funds to be provided for parentally-placed private school children with disabilities, this agency, after timely and meaningful consultation with representatives of private schools, must conduct a thorough and complete child find process to determine the number of parentally-placed children eligible under IDEA attending private schools located in this agency.
 Child find activities may not be charged to the proportionate share obligations.